andriy-pro/goit-pycore-hw-05/README.md

 - **Flexibility in configuring log levels**: Easily change the number of log levels by using the `LOG_LEVELS` variable (default values: `INFO`, `ERROR`, `DEBUG`, `WARNING`).
 - **Informative error messages**: The `error_message` function provides unified messages that include error descriptions, details, and the expected string format.
-- **Robustness against format errors**: The script continues to process logs even when incorrect lines are detected—incorrect log lines are skipped (with an appropriate message output), and processing continues.
+- **Robustness against format errors**: The script continues to process logs even when incorrect lines are detected—such lines are skipped with an appropriate message output, and processing continues.
 - **Enhanced error handling**: The system handles various types of errors, including incorrect log levels and date-time formats.
 - **Warnings for incorrect log levels**: A warning is displayed if an incorrect log level is specified, and this level is ignored in subsequent processing.